ehogberg/rubycas-server/README.md

 Compass.
 Guard is used to automatically build these assets (run `bundle exec guard`).
 It'll watch for changes, then create the rendered js and css in public.

+Unlike Rails on the Heroku Cedar stack, we do not have the option of compiling assets during slug compilation.
+Meaning, if you make changes to the Sass or Coffee files, you must build the assets locally with Guard.

 ## Copyright

 Portions contributed by Matt Zukowski are copyright (c) 2011 Urbacon Ltd.